Contents

 Built for eCommerce Yes No No Shopify-focused No

-In-ticket order context Full order, shipping, and customer data Requires third-party setup Requires connectors Shopify orders only Not available
+In-ticket order context Full order, shipping, customer data Requires third-party setup Requires connectors Shopify orders only Not available

 Best for Multichannel eCommerce sellers Large enterprises, general-purpose Small businesses, budget-conscious Shopify-only brands SaaS and DTC brands

-How This Looks in Practice: A Multichannel Seller Scenario
+A Multichannel Scenario

 How We Evaluated